matdev83/patch-file-mcp-fork/README.md

 This tool verifies that each search text appears exactly once in the file to ensure the correct section is modified.
 If a search text appears multiple times or isn't found, it will report an error.

+**For Python files (.py)**: After successful patching, this tool automatically runs:
+- **Ruff**: Linting and auto-fixing (may run multiple times if Black reformats)
+- **Black**: Code formatting (may trigger additional Ruff checks)
+- **MyPy**: Type checking

+QA results are included in the response, showing any issues found or confirming clean code.

+**For non-Python files**: Only the patch success message is returned (no QA clutter).

 ## Example Workflow

 1. Begin a conversation with Claude about modifying a file in your project
 2. Claude generates a block format patch that makes the desired changes
 3. Claude uses `patch_file` to apply these changes to your file
+4. **For Python files**: Automatic QA runs (Ruff → Black → MyPy) and results are included
+5. **For other files**: Clean success message is returned
-4. If the patch fails, Claude provides detailed error information to help you fix the issue
+6. If the patch fails, Claude provides detailed error information to help you fix the issue

 ## Security Considerations